mathworks/matlab-azure-devops-extension/overview.md

 2. Map the secret variable to an environment variable named `MLM_LICENSE_TOKEN` in each of the **Run MATLAB Build**, **Run MATLAB Tests**, and **Run MATLAB Command** tasks of your YAML pipeline.

 For example, author a pipeline that uses the latest release of MATLAB on a self-hosted UNIX agent to run the tests in your private project:
-- To include the dependencies required to run MATLAB on the self-hosted agent, run your pipeline job in a container built from the [MATLAB Dependencies Container Image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps).
+- To include the dependencies required to run MATLAB on the self-hosted agent, use a container built from the [MATLAB Dependencies Container Image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps).
+(You do not need to run your pipeline job in this container if you are using a Microsoft-hosted agent.)
 - To install the latest release of MATLAB on the agent, specify the **Install MATLAB** task in your pipeline.
 - To run the tests, specify the **Run MATLAB Tests** task.
 To license MATLAB for running the task, map a secret variable to an environment variable named `MLM_LICENSE_TOKEN` in the task.
 In this example, `myToken` is the name of the secret variable that holds the batch licensing token.